dleonrdz/solar-system-sql-model/README.md

 4. **Planetary Rotation Analysis:** Determining which planet has the shortest number of rotation days per revolution, highlighting the diversity in planetary behaviors and characteristics.

+5. **USA Missions Contribution:** Showing which missions were sponsored and launched by USA government.

 ## Getting Started

 To explore this project, clone the repository and review the `docs/` directory for the ERD and model explanation.
 Execute the DML SQL scripts to populate your database, and then run the provided SQL queries to see the data model in action.